open-gluck/.github/profile/README.md

 ## Features

 - **modern apps for all platforms**: iOS, watchOS, iPadOS, macOS, tvOS — no more more hunting for your phone to know your blood glucose, a quick glance and you know;
-- **supports all widgets and complications** — and we support StandBy mode;
+- **supports all widgets sizes and complications layouts** — including StandBy mode;
 - if you care for someone else, **follower mode** is supported right out of the box,
 - last, but maybe not least, **we love to have a nice UI/UX** for user-facing projects.
 The server? not something you'll see everyday.
 The app?
 Make it look right.
-Our motto: *Your diabetes might not be pretty every day, but if your app is, at least that's something.*
+Our motto: *Your diabetes might not be pretty every day, but if your app is.
+At least that's something.*

 ### OpenGlück IS: